lynnlilu/lynnlilu.github.io/_pages/about.md

 [//]: # (\[Aug.
 2022\] One poster paper was accepted by ACM MobiCom 2022.)

-\[Jun.
+[//]: # (\[Jun.
 2022\] My advised undergradute students Zhehan Gu and Shunzheng Tang received the Outstanding Bechalor Dissertation Award of ZJU College of Computer Science and Technology in 2022.
-Congratulations!
+Congratulations!)

 [//]: # (\[Apr.
 2022\] One paper was accepted by IEEE ICDCS 2022.)

 \[Apr.
 2022\] My advised Ph.D. student Meng Chen received INFOCOM 2022 Student Conference Grant.
 Congratulations!

-\[Dec.
+[//]: # (\[Dec.
 2021\] My advisor (@ Rutgers) Prof. Yingying Chen is named National Academy of Inventors Fellow and 2021 ACM Distinguished Scientist.
 Congratulations!
-[Link1](https://www.ece.rutgers.edu/news/professor-named-national-academy-inventors-fellow)[Link2](https://www.ece.rutgers.edu/news/yingying-chen-selected-2021-acm-distinguished-member)
+[Link1](https://www.ece.rutgers.edu/news/professor-named-national-academy-inventors-fellow)[Link2](https://www.ece.rutgers.edu/news/yingying-chen-selected-2021-acm-distinguished-member))

 [//]: # (\[Dec.
 2021\] Four papers were accepted by IEEE INFOCOM 2022, among which one was completed by my advised Ph.D. student Meng Chen.
 Congratulations!)

-\[Jun.
+[//]: # (\[Jun.
 2021\] My advised undergradute student Meng Chen received the Outstanding Bechalor Dissertation Award of ZJU College of Computer Science and Technology in 2021.
-Congratulations!
+Congratulations!)

 [//]: # (\[May 2021\] One paper was accepted by ACM MobiHoc 2021.)